 The town is also known as the Etruscan city, because the history of Volterra goes back to the 4th century BC, when this people settled the region.
 Even today you can visit archeological sites and remains of Etruscan art in various museums.
 Later, the Romans settled this historic town, whose Teatro Romano has become an important attraction of Volterra.

 But not only the town is beautiful, also the food is very tasty in this region.
 As an insider tip we can tell you the L`Incontro.
-In this café you get really delicious dolci (desserts) and mega good coffee at a reasonable price!
-If you’re short on time, check out this tour which allows you see Volterra and San Gimignano while enjoying local delicacies!
+In this café, you get really delicious dolci (desserts) and mega-good coffee at a reasonable price!
+If you’re short on time, check out this tour which allows you to see Volterra and San Gimignano while enjoying local delicacies!

 In Volterra, but also around the city in the beautiful vineyards, you will find a fabulous selection of beautiful accommodations.
 Highly recommended is the Agriturismo Podere Marcampo – a family-run farm with pool, amazing views, and delicious wine tastings.
 Volterra’s variety of things to do makes it one of the best small towns near Florence!